hakuhodo-technologies/scope-rl/docs/documentation/distinctive_features.rst

 OPE sometimes produces erroneous estimation due to *counterfactual estimation* and *distribution shift* between the behavior and evaluation policies.
 Therefore, in practical situations, we cannot solely rely on OPE results to choose the production policy, but instead, combine OPE results and online A/B tests for policy evaluation and selection :cite:`kurenkov2022showing`.
-Specifically, the practical workflow often begins by filtering out poor-performing policies based on OPE results, then conducting A/B tests on the remaining top-:math:`k` policies to identify the best policy based on more reliable online evaluation, as illustrated in the following figure.
+Specifically, the practical workflow often begins by filtering out poor-performing policies based on OPE results, then conducting A/B tests on the remaining top-:math:`k` policies to identify the best policy based on the more reliable online evaluation, as illustrated in the following figure.

 .. card::
     :width: 75%